open-source-tabletop/cadence-wargame-system/collections/_squadrons/module-rules.md

 #### Destroy

-A Destroy objective is treated much the same as an enemy ship, with Defence, Toughness and Hit Point attributes.
-Unless otherwise specified these are all 3.
-A Destroy objective belongs to one player and is scored for the opposite player when it is destroyed, regardless of which model destroys it.
+A Destroy objective is treated much the same as an enemy ship, with Defence of 4+, Toughness and Hit Points of 2.
+A Destroy objective is scored when it is destroyed.

 ## Building a Squadron

 Players build their squadron by creating ships as outlined below.
 Each ship has a basic profile that is then enhanced by a number of upgrades.
 There are some premade lists for popular settings listed at the end of this document.

 Each ship starts at a cost of 15 points, with each upgrade and weapon adding to this total.
-Each ship with 5 or more upgrades costs an additional 5 points.
+Each ship with 5 or more upgrades starts at a cost of 23 points.

 Games are best played at 150, 250, or 350 point limits.